DanSepulveda/DanSepulveda/README.md

 ## 👦 About Me

-- 🔭 I’m currently working on my portfolio website.
+- 🔭 I’m currently working on my own React Component Library - [Repository](https://github.com/DanSepulveda/react-compeasy).
 - 🌱 I’m currently learning TypeScript, MySQL, NextJS and Firebase.
 - 👯 I’m looking to collaborate on a team where I can apply my knowledge in addition to learning from others.
 - 🤔 I’m looking for help with getting my first IT job.